Foxcatcher – Trailer

 Capote – Trailer

 Bennett Miller is an Academy-Award nominated filmmaker.
 His first narrative feature, Capote, was nominated for five Oscars, including Best Director and Best Picture.
-Philip Seymour Hoffman took home the Oscar for his portrayal of Truman Capote.
+Philip Seymour Hoffman won the Oscar for Best Actor for his portrayal of Truman Capote.

 Through the years, Bennett developed a successful career as a go-to commercial director for the top agencies around the world helming successful spots for high profile clients such as AT&T, MasterCard, American Express, Dell and Verizon, as well as numerous music videos for artists like Bob Dylan and Scarlett Johansson.

-In 2011 Bennett released his second feature, Moneyball, starring Brad Pitt.
+Bennett’s second feature, Moneyball, starring Brad Pitt garnered six nominations including Best Picture at the Academy Awards.
 In his review, Roger Ebert said it was “a smart, intense and moving film that isn’t so much about sports as about the war between intuition and statistics.
 I walked in knowing what the movie was about, but unprepared for its intelligence and depth.”
-Moneyball garnered six nominations including Best Picture at the 2012 Academy Awards.

-Bennett released his follow-up feature, Foxcatcher, starring Channing Tatum and Mark Ruffalo which earned him an Oscar nomination in 2015 for Best Achievement in Directing.
-Bennett also received the Prix de la Mise en Scène (Best Director) Award from the 2014 Cannes Film Festival.
+Bennett’s film, Foxcatcher, starring Channing Tatum and Mark Ruffalo, earned him another Oscar nomination for Best Director.
+Bennett also received the Prix de la Mise en Scène (Best Director) Award at the Cannes Film Festival.